 \section{Introduction}

 In real-world applications, objects can be associated with different types of relations.
-These objects and their relationships can be naturally represented by multi-view networks, which are also known as multiplex networks or multi-view graphs~\cite{kumar2011co-t, kumar2011co-r, liu2013multi, zhou2007spectral, sindhwani2005co, zhang2008multi, hu2005mining, pei2005mining, zeng2006coherent, frank1993exploratory, pattison1999logit}.
-As shown in Figure~\ref{fig::views-together}, a multi-view network consists of multiple network views, where each view corresponds to a type of edge, and all views share the same set of nodes.
-In ecology, a multi-view network can be used to represent the relation among species, where each node stands for a species, and the six views represent predation, competition, symbiosis, parasitism, protocooperation, and commensalism, respectively.
-On social networking services, a four-view network upon users can be used to describe the widely seen social relationship and interaction including friendship, following, message exchange, and post viewing.
-With such vast availability of multi-view networks, one could be interested in extracting knowledge or business value from data.
-In order to achieve this goal with the progressively developed computing power, it is of interest to first transform the multi-view networks into a different form of representations that are more machine actionable.
+These objects and their relationships can be naturally represented by multi-view networks, \ie, multiplex networks or multi-view graphs~\cite{kumar2011co-r, zhou2007spectral, sindhwani2005co, pei2005mining, frank1993exploratory, pattison1999logit}.
+Figure~\ref{fig::views-together} gives a toy multi-view network, where each view corresponds to a type of edge, and all views share the same set of nodes.
+As a more concrete example, a four-view network of users can be used to describe a social networking service with social relationship and interaction including friendship, following, message exchange, and post viewing.
+With the vast availability of multi-view networks, it is of interest to mine such networks.

-Network embedding has emerged as a scalable representation learning method that generates distributed node representations for networked data ~\cite{grover2016node2vec, perozzi2014deepwalk, tang2015line, wang2016structural}.
-Specifically, network embedding projects networks into embedding spaces, where nodes are represented by embedding vectors.
-With the semantic information of each node encoded, these vectors can be directly used as node features in various downstream applications~\cite{grover2016node2vec, perozzi2014deepwalk, tang2015line}.
-Motivated by the success of network embedding in representing homogeneous networks~\cite{grover2016node2vec, perozzi2014deepwalk, tang2015line, wang2016structural, perozzi2017don, ou2016asymmetric}, where nodes and edges are untyped, we believe it is important to study the problem of embedding multi-view networks.
+In the meantime, network embedding has emerged as a scalable representation learning method for networked data ~\cite{grover2016node2vec, perozzi2014deepwalk, tang2015line, wang2016structural}.
+Specifically, network embedding projects nodes of networks into the embedding spaces.
+With the semantic information of each node encoded, the learned embedding can be directly used as features in various downstream applications~\cite{grover2016node2vec, perozzi2014deepwalk, tang2015line}.
+Motivated by the success of network embedding for homogeneous networks~\cite{grover2016node2vec, perozzi2014deepwalk, tang2015line, wang2016structural, perozzi2017don, ou2016asymmetric}, where nodes and edges are untyped, we believe it is important to better understand multi-view network embedding.